Juncker delivers keynote EU speech after mother's death

-STRASBOURG European Commission President Jean-Claude Juncker delivered his annual State of the Union address on Wednesday, just three days after his mother died, explaining he was honouring his parents' work ethic.
+STRASBOURG European Commission President Jean-Claude Juncker delivered his annual State of the Union address on Wednesday, just three days after his mother died, explaining he was honoring his parents' work ethic.

 Conceding that her death and his father being taken gravely ill had left him reluctant to deliver his annual account to the European Parliament, the 60-year-old former Luxembourg premier said he felt it a duty, both to his office and his family.